awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ------

 **Tip**
 Use administrative credentials only to bootstrap and to provision the initial pipeline\.
-Drop administrative credentials as soon as possible\.
+Afterward, use the pipeline itself, not your local machine, to deploy changes\.

-If you are upgrading an existing bootstrapped environment, the old Amazon S3 bucket is orphaned when the new bucket is created\.
+If you are upgrading a legacy\-bootstrapped environment, the old Amazon S3 bucket is orphaned when the new bucket is created\.
 Delete it manually using the Amazon S3 console\.

 ## Initialize project<a name="cdk_pipeline_init"></a>

-Create a new, empty GitHub project and clone it to your workstation in the `my-pipeline` directory\. \(Our code examples in this topic use GitHub; you can also use BitBucket or AWS CodeCommit\.\)
+Create a new, empty GitHub project and clone it to your workstation in the `my-pipeline` directory\. \(Our code examples in this topic use GitHub; you can also use CodeStar or AWS CodeCommit\.\)

 ```
 git clone GITHUB-CLONE-URL my-pipeline